sujal-chauhan2006/ML-Algorithms-Practice/README.md

 This repository contains hands-on implementations of Machine Learning algorithms using Python and Scikit-Learn.

-Currently, the repository includes an implementation of **Simple Linear Regression** to predict placement packages based on student CGPA.
+The goal of this repository is to learn machine learning concepts from both practical and mathematical perspectives by implementing algorithms using libraries as well as from scratch.

-The notebook covers the complete machine learning workflow, including data preparation, model training, prediction, evaluation, and visualization.
+Each notebook focuses on understanding the theory, implementation, evaluation, and visualization of machine learning models.

 ---

-## 📚 Current Notebook
+## 📚 Notebooks Included

 ### 01. Simple Linear Regression – Placement Prediction

 **Objective:**
 Predict student placement packages using CGPA as the input feature.

-### Topics Covered
+#### Topics Covered

 * Simple Linear Regression
 * Data Preparation